camdoherty/whisper-ptt-v1/README.md

 # Whisper PTT v1
-A high-performance, push-to-talk (PTT) voice transcription script that uses `faster-whisper` for GPU-accelerated speech-to-text and types the output directly into your active window.
+A high-performance, push-to-talk (PTT) voice transcription script that uses `faster-whisper` for GPU-accelerated speech-to-text and types the output directly into your active window or a user-configured Obsidian note.

 ## Features
 - **Dual Hotkey Actions**: Configure one hotkey for direct text input (typing) and a separate hotkey to save transcriptions directly to a file.
 - **Voice Notes**: Append timestamped transcriptions to a designated file, perfect for logging ideas or taking notes.
 - **Clickable Desktop Notifications**: Get instant, clickable feedback when a voice note is saved.
-Clicking the notification opens the voice note file directly in your default editor (requires `libnotify`).
+For Obsidian users, clicking the notification opens the note directly in your vault.
+For others, it opens the file in the default text editor.
 - **Low Latency**: End-to-end latency from key release to output is minimal.
 - **Pre-roll Audio Buffer**: Captures audio *before* you press the hotkey, so you never miss the start of a sentence.
 - **High-Performance Transcription**: Leverages `faster-whisper` with GPU acceleration for fast and accurate results.
 - **Direct Text Input**: Reliably types the final text into any active application window.
-- **Stable & Responsive**: A non-blocking, multi-threaded design ensures the application remains responsive.
+- **Stable & Responsive**: A non-blocking, multi-threaded design with robust hotkey detection ensures the application remains responsive and reliable over long periods.

 ## Architecture Overview
 The stability and performance of `whisper-ptt-v1` come from its clean, multi-threaded design that separates concerns:

-1.  **Main Thread**: Handles application startup, shutdown, and runs the `pynput` keyboard listener to detect hotkey presses and releases.
+1.  **Main Thread (GTK)**: Handles application startup, shutdown, and runs the GTK main loop for the system tray icon and notifications.
+2.  **Keyboard Listener Thread (`pynput`)**: Runs in the background to detect hotkey presses and releases globally.
+The detection logic is robust against missed key-release events, preventing long-term lockups.
-2.  **Audio Worker Thread**: Runs in the background, continuously capturing audio from the microphone into a small, efficient ring buffer.
+3.  **Audio Worker Thread**: Runs in the background, continuously capturing audio from the microphone into a small, efficient ring buffer.
 This ensures audio is always available for the pre-roll.
-3.  **Transcription Worker Thread**: A new, short-lived thread is spawned each time the PTT key is released.
+4.  **Transcription Worker Thread**: A new, short-lived thread is spawned each time the PTT key is released.
 This thread takes the captured audio, sends it to the Whisper model for processing, and types the result.

-This architecture prevents the user interface (keyboard listener) from freezing during the transcription process and eliminates the race conditions and audio buffering issues that plagued earlier versions.
+This architecture prevents the user interface from freezing during transcription and ensures high stability.

 ## Setup Instructions
 ### 1. Prerequisites